-Reports from Beijing say Chinese authorities believe a car crash that killed five people Monday in Beijing's Tiananmen Square was a deliberate act by people from the troubled region of Xinjiang.
+Reports from Beijing say Chinese authorities believe a car crash that killed five people Monday in Beijing's Tiananmen Square was a deliberate act by people from the restive region of Xinjiang.

-In that incident, a sports utility vehicle veered off a road, drove through a pedestrian area and crashed in flames near the main entrance to the Forbidden City - one of China's most heavily guarded public spaces.
-The dead included the vehicle's three occupants and two tourists - a Philippine woman and a Chinese man.
+In that incident, a Sports Utility Vehicle veered off a road, drove through a pedestrian area and crashed in flames near the main entrance of the Forbidden City - one of China's most heavily guarded public spaces.
+The dead included the vehicle's three passengers and two tourists - a Filipino woman and a Chinese man.
 Thirty-eight bystanders were injured.

-A spokesman for the main opposition World Uyghur Congress told VOA via Skype it is too early to conclude whether the Beijing incident was an attack.
+A spokesman for main opposition World Uyghur Congress told VOA via Skype it is too conclude whether the Beijing incident was an attack.
 Alim Seytoff also denounced the apparent targeting of Uighurs by Beijing police, whose notice identified four Xinjiang license plates allegedly used by the two suspects.

-"The thing that's really interesting to me is the possibility that the Chinese authorities are concerned that there might be either follow-on or other attacks that might occur here, and that's got to be alarming for the authorities."
+"The thing that's really interesting, again, to me is the possibility that the Chinese authorities are concerned that there might be either follow on or other attacks that might occur here and that's got to be alarming for the authorities."

-Johnson said China may be holding back from blaming Uighurs for Monday's incident because of the sensitivity of acknowledging that an attack happened in a place such as Tiananmen.
+Johnson said China may be holding back from blaming Uighurs for Monday's incident because of the sensitivity of acknowledging that an attack happened in a place as sensitive as Tiananmen.
 He also said the Chinese government may be waiting until it establishes an "iron-clad" case of culpability for the crash.

 China denies mistreating any of its minority groups, saying they are guaranteed wide-ranging religious and cultural freedoms.